Lapin0t/grothendieck-cern/english.md

 acquiring some basic knowledge of biology, with the idea of applying and developing mathematical techniques, mathematical methods, to deal with biological problems.
-It's an absolutely fascinating thing for me and from the moment some friends and I started a group called "Survivre" \[TN: Surviving\] -- precisely to deal with questions of survival -- from that moment on, overnight, the interest in disinterested scientific research completely vanished for me and I've never had a minute's regret since.
+It's an absolutely fascinating thing for me and from the moment some friends and I started a group called "Survivre" \[TN:
+Surviving\]---precisely to deal with questions of survival---from that moment on, overnight, the interest in disinterested scientific research completely vanished for me and I've never had a minute's regret since.

 Then there's the second motivation: science, scientific activity, allows us to earn a living.
 This is actually the main motivation for most scientists, according to the conversations I've had with many of them.
 There's a lot to be said for that too.
-In particular for the young people who are currently embarking on a career in science -- those who study science under the assumption that they will find a ready-made job that will provide them with security.
+In particular for the young people who are currently embarking on a career in science---those who study science under the assumption that they will find a ready-made job that will provide them with security.
 I think it's generally well known that this is a great illusion.
-By dint of producing highly qualified people we've really produced too many since the great boom in the production of young scientists -- since Sputnik some fifteen years ago -- and there's more and more unemployment in scientific careers.
+By dint of producing highly qualified people we've really produced too many since the great boom in the production of young scientists---since Sputnik some fifteen years ago---and there's more and more unemployment in scientific careers.
 The problem is becoming increasingly acute for a growing number of young people, especially young scientists.
 In the USA we must produce something like 1000 or 1500 theses a year in mathematics alone and the number of job openings is about a third of that.

 On the other hand the fact remains that when science enables us to earn a salary and support ourselves, the links between our work and the satisfaction of our needs are practically cut and dried.
 The link is practically formed by the salary but our needs are not directly linked to the activity we perform.
-In fact -- and this is the remarkable thing -- when the question is asked: "What is the social purpose of science?", practically nobody is able to answer.
+In fact---and this is the remarkable thing---when the question is asked: "What is the social purpose of science?", practically nobody is able to answer.
 The scientific activities we engage in don't serve to directly fulfill any of our needs, any of the needs of our loved ones, of people we may know.
 There's a perfect alienation between ourselves and our work.